vbrazo/system-design-archives/README.md

 For example, increasing an integer value in a database is `not` an idempotent operation, since repeating this operation will not have the same effect as if it had been performed only once.
-Conversly, setting a value to "COMPLETE" `is` an idempotent operation, since repeating this operation will always yield the same result: the value will be "COMPLETE".
+Conversely, setting a value to "COMPLETE" `is` an idempotent operation, since repeating this operation will always yield the same result: the value will be "COMPLETE".